datagrok-ai/mol-to-helm/PROJECT_CONTEXT.md

 - Not all consecutive fragments are connected by peptide bonds
 - Disulfide bridges can connect any two fragments
 - Must use bond_info to create correct link types

+### 6. Self-Links Handle Internal Bonds
+- Some monomers have internal bonds that match our cleavage patterns
+- Example: `Phe_4Sdihydroorotamido` has an internal amide bond (dihydroorotamido → phenyl)
+- When RDKit cleaves such bonds, both atoms stay in the same fragment
+- Solution: Create a "self-link" (fragment X → fragment X)
+- Recovery detects self-links as neighbors: `neighbors = [(4, 'peptide'), (5, 'peptide'), (6, 'peptide')]`
+- Merging `[5, 5]` re-forms the internal bond and successfully matches

 ---